 Is it a coincidence that many women seem to conceive on vacation?
 This phenomenon may be caused by a variety of things, free time included, but we cannot discount the power of the sun’s rays.
 The body uses them to create vitamin D, which plays a role in hormone production.

 If your weight puts you into the category of obese, it may be blocking your chances of becoming pregnant.
 The same holds true for women who are under weight.
-This is because body fat produces hormones that affect your menstrual cycle.
-So, if your body mass index (BMI) is over 30 or under 20, make an effort to get yourself to a healthier weight – especially while trying to conceive.
+This is because body fat produces hormones that affect your normal menstrual cycle.
+So, if your body mass index (BMI) is over 24.9 or under 18.5, make an effort to get yourself to a healthier weight – especially while trying to conceive.

 Reducing stress can increase ovarian activity, which may increase your chances of getting pregnant.
 Consider yoga or meditation.
+See How Can Stress Affect My Chances of Getting Pregnant for more info.
 Most importantly, try to relax and enjoy the journey.
 Baby making should be fun!